-Smoke Detectors and The Smoke Detector Program
+Smoke Alarms and The Smoke Alarm Program

 - Mount on the ceiling or wall.
 If on the ceiling, make sure it is at least 4" from the wall and if on the wall, it should be mounted between 4"-12" down from the ceiling (the corner between wall and ceiling is a dead air space).